railwayapp/docs/src/pages/reference/public-api.md

 <AlphaFeatureBanner />

-Our public API is built with GraphQL and is the same API that powers our dashboard.
-You can play around with the API right inside your browser with our [GraphiQL playground](LINK_GOES_HERE).
-Continue reading to learn more about our API and see some examples on how you'd use it.
+The Railway public API is built with GraphQL and is the same API that powers the Railway dashboard.
+You can play around with the API right inside your browser with the [GraphiQL playground](LINK_GOES_HERE).
+Continue reading to learn more about the API and see some examples of the API in use.

 ## Endpoint